Security-Onion-Solutions/securityonion-docs/use-cases.rst

 The ``EVAL`` option allows you to quickly and easily evaluate Security Onion.
 It works well for classroom or small lab environments.
 Evaluation is **not** designed for production usage.

-For more information, please see the :ref:`quick-iso-image` section.

 Production Server - Standalone
 ------------------------------